 In the next five years the district anticipates construction at three buildings.
 Rolla High School anticipates a new gymnasium, renovations to the old gymnasium, a new band and choir room and includes a safe room.
 The Junior High building anticipates a new band and choir room including a safe room.
 Truman Elementary anticipates construction of a new library and office space with a safe room included.
+The school district is interested in adding a FEMA certified tornado saferoom in the near future, if adequate resources can be garnered.
 None of the Rolla 31 buildings are in hazard areas.

 New development can impact a jurisdiction's vulnerability to natural hazards.
 As the number of buildings, critical facilities, and assets increase, vulnerability increases as well.
 For example, real estate development can increase storm water runoff, which often increases localized flooding.
 However, some development such as infrastructure improvements can help reduce vulnerability risks.
-Unfortunately, quantitative data is not available to further examine each jurisdictions new development and its correlation to natural hazard vulnerabilities.
+Unfortunately, quantitative data is not available to further examine each jurisdiction's new development and its correlation to natural hazard vulnerabilities.